GSA/fedramp-automation/README.md

   - Ensure the tag follows the naming convention defined in [ADR 0002](./documents/adr/0002-git-release-version-strategy.md)
 - [Monitor running Github Actions](https://github.com/GSA/fedramp-automation/actions) for the `build-release` workflow's completion ([./.github/workflows/create-release.yml](./.github/workflows/create-release.yml))
   - On completion, artifacts will be attached to the release.

+  ## Support and OSCAL Deprecation Strategy

+The FedRAMP PMO has [a release strategy and versioning procedures](./documents/adr/0002-git-release-version-strategy.md).
+FedRAMP has a minimally supported version of OSCAL, unless explicitly noted otherwise in specific documents or source code in this repository.
+Baselines, guides, templates, and associated tools in this repository will only support OSCAL data with a version number no lower than specified by FedRAMP version tags.
+A version tag that ends in `-oscal2.0.0` will only support data with `oscal-version` equal to `2.0.0` or newer, it will not support `1.0.1`, `1.0.2`, `1.0.3`, `1.0.4`, etc. A future version tag ending in `-oscal1.1.0` indicates FedRAMP source code and guides will support data with `oscal-version` equal to `1.1.0` or newer, but not `1.0.0`.

+Changes to the minimally supported version and deprecation notices will be made in advance of a release.

+This repository is for the development and enhancement of OSCAL artifacts only.
+For issues with the [Word and Excel-based templates and artifacts on the fedramp.gov site](https://www.fedramp.gov/documents-templates/), please send requests to [info@fedramp.gov](mailto:info@gfedramp.gov).